guybedford/es-module-lexer/README.md

 ### Star Re-exports

 `export * from 'module'` is both a dependency on `module` and a re-export of its names.
-It is reported on both sides:
+The minimal build reports it as an import only (`t === 8`), while the full build reports it on both sides:

 ```js
 const source = `export * from './core'`;